kanaka/mal/README.md

 ### Haskell

-Install the Haskell compiler (ghc/ghci) and the Haskell platform.
+Install the Haskell compiler (ghc/ghci), the Haskell platform and either the editline package (BSD) or the readline package (GPL).

 ```
 cd haskell